• Skip to primary navigation

 • Add in the Baileys Irish Cream, and beat again until the mixture becomes thick and creamy, but still smoother enough to spread around easily.

-• Alternatively, use a stand mixer with the paddle attachment to make the cheesecake filling, following the same steps.
+• Alternatively, use a stand mixer with the whisk attachment to make the cheesecake filling, following the same steps.

 • Assemble the cheesecake - Pour the mixture into the chilled Oreo cookie crust, then smooth out to the edges and level.
 Chill the cheesecake in the fridge for at least another 6 hours or overnight.